selected items only

 At Edx Education, we design educational toys and resources that make these early concepts come alive.
 Through open-ended play, children learn to make predictions, test ideas, and solve problems skills that form the foundation of school readiness and future maths success.

-From Playtime to the Classroom
+From Playtime to the Classroom: Easing the Transition

 The transition from play-based learning at home or nursery to structured learning in school can feel like a big leap.
 However, the more confident children are in exploring mathematical ideas through play, the smoother that transition becomes.

-Hands-on resources like the Maths 101 Kits, Linking Cubes Reflection Set, and Number Rods to Go bridge the gap between playful exploration and classroom learning.
 Maths 101 Kits introduce key maths concepts such as counting, sorting, addition, and subtraction through engaging activities.
 Each kit encourages children to explore maths in meaningful ways turning abstract ideas into concrete understanding.

 Linking Cubes Reflection Set helps children visualise numbers and relationships through stacking, connecting, and pattern-making.
-They can build towers, create number bonds, or explore symmetry all essential pre-maths skills.

 Number Rods to Go supports children in understanding number value, sequencing, and early operations.
 By physically manipulating the rods, children can “see” the difference between numbers and develop strong visual and spatial reasoning.

-Supporting Parents and Teachers
+How Edx Education Supports Parents and Teachers

 At Edx Education, we recognise that parents and teachers are partners in helping children develop a love of learning.
-That’s why we provide free downloadable resources, printable activity guides, and the Play, Learn & Create with Edx Education podcast, which offers insights from early years experts, educators, and caregivers
+That’s why we provide free downloadable resources, printable activity guides, and the Play, Learn & Create with Edx Education podcast.
+Together, these resources help adults understand how to support children’s mathematical thinking through play whether it’s at home, in the classroom, or on the go.

 Building Confidence for a Lifetime of Learning

+School readiness isn’t about being able to recite numbers or complete sums.
+It’s about developing confidence, curiosity, and persistence.
 By engaging in play-based maths activities, children learn that mistakes are part of learning, that numbers tell stories, and that problem-solving can be fun.
 These are the skills that prepare them not just for school, but for life.

 Written by Heather Welch, General Manager Edx Education UK and Author of Happy Children Play